The optimality of word lengths. Theoretical foundations and an empirical study: Desirable properties of the scores

-We investigate the dependence of $\eta$, $\Psi$, and $\Omega$ on text size ($T$) within each language.
-We are interested in knowing whether they converge and their convergence speed.
-In \autoref{fig:convergence_pud}, we show the results for PUD; in \autoref{fig:convergence_cv_characters}, for CV when length is measured in characters; in \autoref{fig:convergence_cv_duration} when length is measured in duration.
+In \autoref{fig:convergence_pud}, we show the results for PUD; in \autoref{fig:convergence_cv_characters} for CV when length is measured in characters; in \autoref{fig:convergence_cv_medianDuration} when length is measured in duration.
 In all cases $\Omega$ has the widest range of variation, and it keeps rapidly decreasing as sample size grows, making it hard to make inferences about its possible convergence.
 Both $\eta$ and $\Psi$ evolve within a smaller range, however -- while the former mainly shows a slow but decreasing trend -- $\Psi$ seems to approach stability in some languages, especially when the sample is large enough.
 In fact, we can mainly observe this phenomenon in CV, which contains larger samples.

 PUD is parallel but texts are rather short.
 Now we focus on CV because it has the largest samples and then is ideal for investigating convergence.
 The languages for which convergence is suggested visually are: English, Kinyarwanda, Persian, Tatar and Welsh when length is measured in characters, and French, Kinyarwanda, Persian, Romanian and Tatar when length is measured in duration.
-The observed trends also suggest that the scores computed in the under-sampled languages are likely to vary largely in a larger sample of the same language, turning comparisons of these scores potentially be misleading in non-parallel sources.
+The observed trends also suggest that the scores computed in the under-sampled languages are likely to vary largely in a larger sample of the same language, turning comparisons of these scores potentially misleading in non-parallel sources.